LibertyAces/BitSwanPump/doc/source/reference/core/basics/index.rst

 Other Pipeline Methods
 ~~~~~~~~~~~~~~~~~~~~~~

 These methods are additional methods which brings more features to the pipeline.
-However, many of them are very imporant and almost necessary
+However, many of them are very important and almost necessary.

 .. automethod:: bspump.Pipeline.time